-1. Manufacturing processes applied to boiler materials
+1. Manufacturing Processes Applied to Boiler Materials

 Materials are to be checked for defects during the manufacturing process.
 Care is to be taken to ensure that different materials cannot be confused.
-During the course of manufacture care is likewise required to ensure that marks and inspection stamps on the materials remain intact or are transferred in the prescribed manner.
+During the course of manufacture care is likewise required to ensure that marks and inspection stamps on the materials remain intact or are transferred in accordance with regulations.

-Boiler parts whose structure has been adversely affected by hot or cold forming are to be subjected to heat treatment in accordance with TL Rules Chapter 2 -Materials, Section 8, A.
+Steam boiler parts whose structure has been adversely affected by hot or cold forming are to be subjected to heat treatment in accordance with TL Rules Chapter 2 - Materials, Section 8, A.